 4.)
 Helps Treat Chronic Pain:

-Another one of the most well documented physical benefits of meditation is that the practice helps with the management and treatment of chronic pain.
-Due to the facts that an estimated 100 million Americans suffer from some sort of lingering pain and that highly addictive opiates are often used to relieve persistent physical discomfort, the link between meditation and pain reduction is an extremely important one.
-While meditative practices alone can’t completely eliminate chronic pain, they can reduce the severity of symptoms that become magnified by individuals’ mental afflictions.
-Meditation is sometimes coupled with the use of gorilla glue 4, a strain of cannabis that can be used to reduce chronic pain.
-The previously mentioned dart analogy taught by the Buddha exemplifies how individuals are able to learn to live with reduced physical discomfort.
+Another one of the most well-documented physical benefits of meditation is that the practice helps with the management and treatment of chronic pain.
+Due to the fact that an estimated 100 million Americans suffer from some sort of lingering pain and that highly addictive opiates are often used to relieve persistent physical discomfort, the link between meditation and pain reduction is an extremely important one.

 5.)
 Increases Energy Levels:

-In the success driven cultures of the western world, physical exhaustion and burnout are detrimental states of being shared by large percentages of the working population.
+In the success-driven cultures of the Western world, physical exhaustion and burnout are detrimental states being shared by large percentages of the working population.
 For the 64% of American citizens who report high levels of work-related stress, feelings of low energy and extreme fatigue limit their levels of subjective well-being and make them susceptible to a wide variety of health issues.
-Fortunately, for the individuals who want to increase their levels of vitality, evidence-based research has shown how meditation helps increase energy levels and decreases feelings of tiredness and burnout.
+Fortunately, for individuals who want to increase their levels of vitality, evidence-based research has shown how meditation helps increase energy levels and decreases feelings of tiredness and burnout.

-A number of important scientific studies have shown how slowing down in meditation, and evoking the relaxation response, helps to diminish fatigue caused by the stresses of work.
-In one such 2013 study, a team of researchers at Kaiser Permanente Medical Groups led by Dr. Charles Elder conducting a study at an in-residence school for students with behavioral problems.
-A total of 40 secondary school-teachers and support staff members at the Bennington School in Vermont were randomly assigned to either a group taught Transcendental Meditation (TM) or a control group that was put on a waiting list for the same program.
-Researchers discovered that over the course of the four month intervention, those who were taught TM saw drastic decreases to their levels of perceived stress and burnout, in comparison to the waiting list control group, which helps to illuminate the energy increasing affects of meditation.
+A number of important scientific studies have shown how slowing down in meditation, and evoking the relaxation response helps to diminish fatigue caused by the stresses of work.
+In one such 2013 study, a team of researchers at Kaiser Permanente Medical Groups led by Dr. Charles Elder conducted a study at an in-residence school for students with behavioral problems.
+A total of 40 secondary school teachers and support staff members at the Bennington School in Vermont were randomly assigned to either a group that taught Transcendental Meditation (TM) or a control group that was put on a waiting list for the same program.
+Researchers discovered that over the course of the four-month intervention, those who were taught TM saw drastic decreases in their levels of perceived stress and burnout, in comparison to the waiting list control group, which helps to illuminate the energy-increasing effects of meditation.